JuzerShakir/mathematica/README.md

 ### ❗ Problem Details
 > [What is fibonacci?](https://www.mathsisfun.com/numbers/fibonacci-sequence.html)

 Should return whether given positive integer by user, `n`, is fibonacci number or not.
-If its a Fibonacci number then show its sequence in the fiobancci series.
+If its a Fibonacci number then show its index number in the fiobancci series.
 And if its not a fibonacci number then show the nearest fibonacci numbers both before and after the number `n`.

 The program will calculate fibonacci numbers for positive integers only and not negative.